vuongducphuong/documentation/content/applications/general/email_communication/email_servers.rst

 problem.

-For example, if a customer with the email address `mary\@customer.example.com` responds to a message, Odoo will try to redistribute that same email to the other subscribers in the thread.
+For example, if a customer with the email address `mary\@customer.example.com` responds to a message, Leansoft will try to redistribute that same email to the other subscribers in the thread.
-However, if the domain `customer.example.com` forbids that kind of usage for security, the email that Odoo is trying to redistribute would get rejected by some recipients' email servers.
+However, if the domain `customer.example.com` forbids that kind of usage for security, the email that Leansoft is trying to redistribute would get rejected by some recipients' email servers.

-To avoid that problem, Odoo sends all emails using a "From" address from the same authorized domain.
+To avoid that problem, Leansoft sends all emails using a "From" address from the same authorized domain.

 Access the :guilabel:`System Parameters` by activating :ref:`developer mode <developer-mode>` and